alfredxiao/d-fence/doc/stories.md

 [DONE] 0. can start and stop web server, and server hello world, have capability to read config [DONE] 1. can reverse-proxy GET
 [DONE] 2. can reverse-proxy ANY method
-[DONE] 3. can collect incoming request facts (protocol, method, uri)
+[DONE] 3. can collect incoming request facts (protocol, method, uri, ip, time, date, weekday)
-4. can collect Request facts from token (username, role, ip, time, date)
+4. can collect Request facts from token (username, role)
 5. default rule (to deny if no rules are defined)
 6. can parse a default rule (default to deny or grant as specified/configured)
 7. can parse a rule with role fact